RESTORATION & REMEDIATION : IMMEDIATE INTAKE RESPONSE

 • Review capture automation

 Protect and compound.
-Database reactivation for past customers, referral network automation for plumbers and property managers, and full dashboard reporting for the owner.
-You are now a system-led firm.
+Database reactivation for past customers, referral follow-up for plumbers and property managers, and dashboard reporting so you can see what is being captured.

 • Database reactivation